 Improper disposal of autorelated materials, such as fuel, oil, washwater, solvents, and other auto fluids, that come into contact with stormwater runoff can cause pollutants to enter the storm drain system and breakdown in the local waters.
-These pollutants may increase heavy metals and toxic chemicals, affect aquatic life, and impact water quality.
+These pollutants may increase heavy metals and toxic chemicals, affect aquatic life, and www.ewashtenaw.org, 9/21/15 into a stormwater management facility and discharge to streams or infiltrate into the groundwater with potential contaminants.